rebeccaherman1/MMM_Analysis/README.md

 # Data

 ## Navigating Data Files
-All observations and model output can be found in the [data](/data) folder, sorted by variable.
-Variables used for this analaysis include [pr](/data/pr) and [ts](/data/ts/MMM_data).
-All variables are averaged seasonally over JAS and area-averaged over the Sahel or some other ocean basin.
+All observations and model output can be found in the [data](/data) folder, sorted by variable and then by season.
+Variables used for this analaysis include [pr](/data/pr/7-9) and [ts](/data/ts/MMM_data/7-9) over the West African Monsoon Season, JAS.
+All variables are seasonally averaged and area-averaged over the Sahel or some other ocean basin.
 Observation files are titled "observations.mat" while simulation files end with "\_all.mat".
 Observations are categorized by source, while simulations are categorized by institution, model, and run, and titled by the type of simulation (listed below).
 * historical experiments (radiative forcings)